Programming Symbols and Operators Guide: Complete Developer Reference

 Q: How do I type special programming symbols on my keyboard?

-A: Most programming symbols are available on standard keyboards.
+Most programming symbols are available on standard keyboards.
 Use Alt codes on Windows, Option combinations on Mac, or configure your IDE with symbol shortcuts and auto-completion.
+Common symbols like `{`, `}`, `[`, `]`, `(`, `)`, `+`, `-`, `*`, `/` are on standard keyboards.
+For special symbols, use character maps, IDE shortcuts, or copy-paste from symbol libraries.

 Q: What's the difference between `=` and `==` in programming?